-The Arrowsic Fire Department (AFD) stops brush fires, supplies water to fight structure fires, coordinates emergency medical care, and keeps the community safe from downed wires.
-As the AFD adapts to meet greater climate-related emergency response needs, the department needs support to increase its capacity.
-This includes the recruitment of additional volunteers (with a variety of skills and training), improved communications, updated mapping, and signage to facilitate emergency response, and additional support to apply for funding for equipment and training.
+The volunteers of the Arrowsic Fire Department are the first to respond to emergency situations in town.
+As the department adapts to meet a growing number of climate-related incidents, it needs support to increase its capacity.
+This includes the recruitment of additional volunteers with a variety of skills and training, improved communications, updated mapping, and signage to facilitate emergency response, and additional support to apply for funding for equipment and training.